MalcolmStran/discord-music-bot/README.md

 - `!convert <URL>` - Manually convert Twitter/TikTok URL
 - `!mediainfo` - Show media handler information

+### AI Chat
+- Mention the bot in a message to chat or ask questions, e.g. `@YourBot what are today’s headlines?`
+- The bot will search the web (Live Search) and cite sources when available.

 ### Admin Commands (Bot Owner Only)
 - `!reload <cog>` - Reload a cog
 - `!shutdown` - Shutdown the bot